sekyikins/portfolio-with-react/README.md

 ## 👤 About Benjamin

-Benjamin Kofi Sekyi is a passionate front-end developer from Ghana, specializing in React, JavaScript, HTML, and CSS.
+Benjamin Kofi Sekyi is a passionate front-end developer from Kumasi, Ghana, specializing in React, JavaScript, HTML, and CSS.
 With experience in teaching and internships, he brings a unique perspective to web development.

 ### Contact
 - Email: benjamin.sekyi@gmail.com
+- Phone: +233 55 659 0885 / +233 50 911 8087
 - GitHub: [@sekyikins](https://github.com/sekyikins)
 - LinkedIn: [Benjamin Sekyi](https://linkedin.com/in/benjamin-sekyi)

 ---

-Made with ❤️ in Ghana
+Made with ❤️ in Kumasi, Ghana